I'm Jessica. I lose my keys every day, I love Instagram dance parties, and I take a lot of pictures of food!

 As I began to blossom, I realized there still wasn't a community specifically focused on food photography.
 I had searched far and wide.
 So, what did I do?
 I created it!
 I took on the task of telling others the asnwer to my biggest question, "How do I take pretty pictures of food?"

-At Spiffy Eats we host workshops, we give food photography tips, we share easy recipes, we even share advice on stress reduction.
+At Spiffy Eats we host workshops, we have VIP photography lunch meetups, we share wellness centered recipes, we even share advice on balanced living.
 But, most importantly we are a community!
-A community of food photographers who want to be better at what they love.
-Who want to change the world with simple, creative photos that inspire those around them.
+A community of wellness-centered food photographers who want to be better at what they love.
+Who want to change the world with simple, creative photos that inspire those around them to live their healthiest life.
 We are creative, food loving individuals who come together to support and encourage one another.

-We believe in simplifying our complicated lives.
 I am so happy to have you along for the ride!
+Join the spiffy eats community!